welkinhealth/slate/source/integration_tools.html.md

 <aside>Once invalidated, credentials can not be re-activated.
 A verification screen will be presented to confirm that you really want to invalidate the selected credential.</aside>

-<aside>If you are using a credential to verify requests sent to an App, please contact Developer Support before invalidating a credential to get Welin's help in migrating your App.</aside>
+<aside>If you are using a credential to verify requests sent to an App, please contact Developer Support before invalidating a credential to get Welkin's help in migrating your App.</aside>

 # Webhooks